thanagit-thong/Good-Quote/README.md

 - **Get Free Credits:** You can actually use older OpenAI models like GPT-5-mini for free up to a certain limit!<BR> The only catch is that your account must be at least Tier-1 (which means you've added a payment method and deposited a minimum of $5 into your wallet).<BR>
 If you prefer, you can also switch to alternative providers that are 100% free.
+>
+> How to Activate Free Daily Tokens
+> 1️⃣ Go to https://platform.openai.com and sign in.
+> 2️⃣ Navigate to Settings → Organization → Data Controls → Sharing
+> 3️⃣ Under “Share inputs and outputs with OpenAI”, select Enabled for all projects (or only for specific ones).
+> 4️⃣ Click Save.
+>

 Ready to see it in action?
 [Check it out Here](https://www.reddit.com/r/n8n/comments/1oa4kbp/comment/p5csnjx/?force-legacy-sct=1)
 <BR><BR>